wangby511/System-Design-Architecture-and-Infra/DDIA/Chapter-3-Storage-And-Retrieval.md

 ## Data Structures That Power Your Database

-log - an append-only sequence of records
+**log** - an append-only sequence of records

-index - additional structure that is derived from the primary data which affects the performance of queries, not affecting the contents of the database.
-But that is a trade-off: we need to have well-chosen indexes.
+**index** - additional structure that is derived from the primary data which affects the performance of queries but not affecting the contents of the database.
+There is a trade-off: well-chosen indexes speed up read queries but every indexes slow down writes.

 ### Hash Indexes

-avoid running our of disk space - breaking the log into segments of a certain size and closing a segment file when it reaches a certain size.
+To avoid running our of disk space - breaking the log into segments of a certain size and closing a segment file when it reaches a certain size.

-compaction & merge - perform **compaction** on those segment files by only keeping the most recent update for each key.
-We can also merge those several segments together at the same time of performing the compaction in the background thread.
+**compaction & merge** - perform compaction on those segment files by only keeping the most recent update for each key.
+We can also merge those several segments together at the same time of performing the compaction by using a background thread.

 * File format - CSV is not the best format for a log.